409A Valuation After a Down Round: Your Obligations

 This is the technical reality that makes down round compliance so consequential: the FMV of common stock, and therefore the minimum permissible strike price for new options, may be dramatically lower than founders and employees expect.
 For a deep dive into how the methodology works, see our guide on 409A valuation methodology.

-Broad-based weighted-average anti-dilution is the most common structure in venture-backed companies.
-When a down round closes, the conversion ratio for prior preferred holders is adjusted upward using a formula that blends the old price with the new price, weighted by the number of shares outstanding.
-The result: prior preferred holders receive more common shares on conversion, diluting the common stockholder pool without issuing new preferred shares.
+Broad-based weighted-average anti-dilution — the most common structure — adjusts the conversion ratio for prior preferred holders upward using a formula that blends the old and new price weighted by shares outstanding.
+Prior preferred holders receive more common shares on conversion, diluting the common pool without new preferred issuance.
+The 409A model must reflect these adjustments in the fully-diluted share count and OPM breakpoints; omitting them overstates common stock FMV.

-• New exercise price at or above current FMV.
+- New exercise price at or above current FMV.
 The repriced exercise price must equal or exceed the FMV of common stock as determined by a current, qualifying 409A valuation.
 Setting the new price below FMV converts the repriced option into a discounted stock option subject to Section 409A penalties.

-• No extension of the original option term.
+- No extension of the original option term.
 Repricing cannot extend the term of the original option grant.
 Extending the term could constitute a new grant under Treasury Regulation 1.409A-1(b)(5)(v)(C), potentially creating a new Section 409A compliance obligation.

-• No addition of deferral features.
+- No addition of deferral features.
 The repricing cannot add features that allow the option holder to defer receipt of income beyond exercise, such as deferred settlement provisions.

-• Board resolution required.
+- Board resolution required.
 The repricing must be approved by the board of directors and documented in a formal board resolution specifying the affected options, the old exercise price, the new exercise price, and the FMV basis for the new price.

 For a comprehensive overview of how stock options interact with the 409A framework, see our guide on 409A valuation and stock options.